 Improperly onboarding new employees is an unfortunate reality and can potentially impact the rest of their time in a position.
 Welcoming a new employee is an excellent opportunity to build a lasting and meaningful relationship with a new employee that will ultimately strengthen your business operations.

-There is a lot to do during the onboarding process rather than just team building or cheerleading.
-When a new employee accepts an offer at your business, your human resources department and hiring manager should leap into action.
+Just adding new team members and hoping for the best is not how you achieve effective onboarding.
+When a new employee accepts a job offer at your business, your human resources department and hiring manager should leap into action.
 Why?
-Because the perfect time to reinforce your business mission, goals, and culture is during the onboarding process.
-The message you are providing, through actions and not just words, should sound something like this:
+Because the perfect time to reinforce your company’s mission, goals, and culture is during an onboarding program.
+The message you are providing, through actions and not just words, should sound something like this

 Welcome to the team!
 You are now part of our business culture that thrives on transparency, clear communication, excellence, and efficiency.
 In welcoming to you to our business, we are demonstrating our communication excellence and efficiency and hope to build a relationship of mutual trust, appreciation, and respect.
 The goal of this message is not to merely win your loyalty but to convey the kind of attentiveness that should be given to all employees and most importantly, all clients.